 James II succeeded his brother, Charles II, in 1685.
 However, the attempt by James to move his country to absolute Catholicism led to the 1688 Revolution and the removal of James II from the throne.

 James was born on October 14th 1633.
-His father was thre executed Charles I and his mother was Henrietta Maria.
+His father was Charles I (who was executed in 1649) and his mother was Henrietta Maria.
 James was their second son, the older being the future Charles II.
 The early life of James was dominated by the English Civil War and for James years in exile.
 While abroad, James fought with both the French and Spanish armies.

 In 1660, Charles retuned to Britain as Charles II as a result of the Restoration Settlement.
 James also returned as Duke of York.
 However, whereas Charles gained a reputation as a man whole could hold his own in politics when required to do so, James was seen as being dull, slow and incapable of grasping the politics of the day.
 To Parliament, Charles was pragmatic and flexible in his approach.
 James was far too honest for his own good and believed in letting everyone know about his beliefs.
 His education had embedded in him two things: a devotion to the memory of his father and an adherence to absolute Catholicism, something he had experienced in Spain and France in his earlier years.
 James developed the belief that Parliament could only be controlled by an authoritarian approach – not that different from his father, or his brother in the later years of his reign.